 On my last trip to Australia, I encountered several little penguins.
 They were so lovable, waddling around, swaying from side to side and I thought to myself, “I have to have one of those in my craft room.”
 That’s how I got my inspiration to create a sock penguin, which I named Pixie.

 Pixie the sock penguin measures about 7 ½” tall and is stable enough to stand firmly on a flat surface by itself.
-It is a great gift to sew, be it as a stuffed animal toy, hanging sock toy ornament or merely a stuffed penguin plush toy for display.
+This is a great gift to sew and useable in different ways – a stuffed animal toy, hanging sock toy ornament or merely a stuffed penguin plush toy for display.
 Get the free sewing pattern and tutorial below to make one soon.
 For more sock toys similar to this one, click here.

 Sock Penguin – Free Sewing Pattern & Tutorial

 scroll to get the free pattern & tutorial

 So, when I was in Australia, I stopped over at Philip Island, which has a penguin conservation center with a viewing area of penguins parading back to their burrows after sunset.
 I was told that they could walk up to a few miles from their burrows to reach the coastline right before sunrise, and I was really impressed by the amazing willpower these creatures had.
 My eyes caught this one little penguin I saw.
 It was truly inspiring how it was so little and could only make tiny steps, but was able to keep up with the rest.